Day 6 of 10

 Question for Discussion

 Spurgeon believed that 'fellowship with known and vital error is participation in sin.'
-Many of his contemporaries — including some he respected — believed that staying inside compromised institutions was the more faithful, patient course.
-How do you decide, in your own context, when patience is faithfulness and when patience is complicity?
+Some godly people in his own day believed staying inside and working for reform was the more faithful path.
+How do you tell the difference between patience that is faithfulness and patience that is just avoiding the cost?